bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Let\'s open up that file and what we see is that in the very first two lines we have two requirements: the first requirement is express.
-It\'s a dependency we have just seen it in a package dot JSON and we have just installed it with NPM install.
+Let&apos;s open up that file and what we see is that in the very first two lines we have two requirements: the first requirement is express.
+It&apos;s a dependency we have just seen it in a package dot JSON and we have just installed it with NPM install.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->